Bloggbild för: 7 Tips for Less Bloating, Gas, Diarrhea, Constipation, Acid Reflux and More

 A dietary supplement with short-chain fatty acids of butyric acid.
 The methodology for ProButyrate means that the capsule with butyric acid is released only when it has reached the large intestine, where it is released molecule by molecule through the effective distribution form CyLoc.

-6. Take care of your gut
+6. Take Care of Your Intestines

 Global Healing Aloe Fuzion